Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- You should highlight any achievements or responsibilities you had during these roles.
+- Note any achievements or responsibilities you had in these roles

 References: